 Are there limitations on public access and closure?

-The Authority Holder acknowledges that the public conservation land being part of the Land is open to the public for access and that the Grantor may close public access to that public conservation land during periods of high fire hazard or for reasons of public safety or emergency.
+The Approval Holder acknowledges that the public conservation land being part of the Land is open to the public for access and that the Grantor may close public access to that public conservation land during periods of high fire hazard or for reasons of public safety or emergency.

-When can the Authority be terminated?
+When can the Approval be terminated?

-The Grantor may terminate this Authority at any time in respect of the whole or any part of the Land, and/or the whole or any part of the Authorised Activity if:
+The Grantor may terminate this Approval at any time in respect of the whole or any part of the Land, and/or the whole or any part of the Authorised Activity if:

-the Authority Holder breaches any of the conditions of this Authority; or
+the Approval Holder breaches any of the conditions of this Approval; or

-in the Grantor’s opinion, the carrying out of the Authorised Activity causes or is likely to cause any unforeseen or unacceptable effects.
+in the Grantor’s opinion, the carrying out of the Authorised Activity causes or is likely to cause any unforeseen or unacceptable effects in relation to protected wildlife.

-If the Grantor intends to terminate this Authority in whole or in part, the Grantor must give the Authority Holder such prior notice as, in the sole opinion of the Grantor, appears reasonable and necessary in the circumstances.
+If the Grantor intends to terminate this Approval in whole or in part, the Grantor must give the Approval Holder such prior notice as, in the sole opinion of the Grantor, appears reasonable and necessary in the circumstances.

 How are notices sent and when are they received?

-Any notice to be given under this Authority by the Grantor is to be in writing and made by personal delivery, by pre-paid post or email to the Authority Holder at the address, fax number or email address specified in Schedule 1, Item 5.
+Any notice to be given under this Approval by the Grantor is to be in writing and made by personal delivery or email to the Approval Holder at the physical or email address specified in Schedule 1, Item 5.
 Any such notice is to be deemed to have been received:

 in the case of personal delivery, on the date of delivery;

-in the case of post, on the 3rd working day after posting;

 in the case of email, on the date receipt of the email is acknowledged by the addressee by return email or otherwise in writing.

-If the Authority Holder’s details specified in Schedule 1, Item 5 change then the Authority Holder must notify the Grantor within 5 working days of such change.
+If the Approval Holder’s details specified in Schedule 1, Item 5 change then the Approval Holder must notify the Grantor within 5 working days of such change.

 What about the payment of costs?

-The Authority Holder must pay the standard Department of Conservation charge-out rates for any staff time and mileage required to monitor compliance with this Authority and to investigate any alleged breaches of the terms and conditions of it.
+The Approval Holder must pay the standard Department of Conservation charge-out rates for any staff time and mileage required to monitor compliance with this Approval and to investigate any alleged breaches of the terms and conditions of it.

 Biosecurity

-The Authority Holder must take all precautions to ensure weeds and non-target species are not introduced to the Land; this includes ensuring that all tyres, footwear, gaiters, packs and equipment used by the Authority Holder, its staff and clients are cleaned and checked for pests before entering the Land.
+The Approval Holder must take all precautions to ensure weeds and non-target species are not introduced to the Land; this includes ensuring that all tyres, footwear, gaiters, packs and equipment used by the Approval Holder, its staff and clients are cleaned and checked for pests before entering the Land.

 Are there any Special Conditions?